Spain or Portugal? Which is the best Iberian destination?

 • prefer small coastal towns to beach resorts;

-The good thing about choosing between Portugal and Spain is that you can’t really go wrong.
-In many aspects, you are choosing if you want a good thing or a very good thing.
-You are bound to have a great time in the Iberian Peninsula.
+The good thing about choosing between Portugal and Spain is that you can’t go wrong.
+In many ways, you are choosing between a good thing and a very good thing.
+You are bound to have a great time on the Iberian Peninsula.

 Pin for later